needle-mirror/com.unity.sentis/Documentation~/get-the-output.md

 TensorFloat outputTensor = worker.PeekOutput() as TensorFloat;
 ```

-The result of `PeekOutput` is a reference that is owned by Sentis worker memory allocator.
-This implies the following:
+The result of `PeekOutput` is a reference that is owned by Sentis worker memory allocator, which implies the following:

 - You don't need to use `Dispose` on the output.
 - If you change the output or you rerun the worker, both the worker output and the `PeekOutput` copy change.